orbit-love/orbit-model/README.md

 ## ☄️ Asteroid belt

 Between O3 and O2 is the asteroid belt.
 Here you must cross the chasm from user to fan.
-This is why the community activation happens, not just the product activation from O4 to O3.
+This is where community activation happens, building on product activation from O4 to O3.
 It takes something personal to really make a fan, like a great box of swag or a kind email recognizing something cool the developer has built.
 Getting some facetime on a call or at a meetup works well too.
 In other words, you have to win the heart as well as the mind.

 A DevRel program should have a variety of programs in place to help developers cross the chasm from the product into the community, becoming bigger fans and advocates in the process.